 - New Rides.
-The Stratosphere now has the
+The Stratosphere now has the SkyJump,

-floors to the ground.
+to the ground.
 (There's no parachute; you're gliding along

 guide wires which have a braking system built in.)
 But it's

 pricey at $100 a jump.
 Cheaper is the new zip line downtown

 - Dancing girls at the table games.
 It seems like

 most Strip casinos now have at least one pit which feature

 scantily-clad women doing pole dances.
 The dealers are

 usually scantily-clad as well.

 Vegas economy / tourism at an all-time low!

 this.
 The drop after 9/11 seems like a little blip

 compared to what Vegas is going through now.
-Tourism is down, unemployment is
+Tourism is down,

+dried up.
 Gaming revenues in Nevada dropped 10.4% in 2009, the

 This follows a 9.7% drop in 2008.
 Nevada has the highest

 unemployment in America, and has led the nation in housing

 foreclosures for the last four years.

 But this is actually good news for tourists.
 It means

 there's never been a better time to visit Vegas.
 Room rates

-have hit rock bottom, and lines for everything are much shorter.
+have hit rock bottom, and lines for everything are much

-days.
+as $24 these days.
 See for yourself: